Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/laboratory-assignment.md

-- After using a text editor and a terminal window to refactor the implementation of a Python function to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify your decisions in technical writing.
+- After using a text editor and a terminal window to refactor the implementation of a Python function to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify and reflectively examine your decisions in technical writing.

 - Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate the Python function.
-  Using the data collected from experiments, evaluate the implementation of the Python function as you consider, for instance, its efficiency and correctness.
+  Using the data collected from the experiments, evaluate the implementation of the Python function as you consider, for instance, its efficiency and correctness.

-- After using a text editor and a terminal window to design, implement, test, and use an integrated Python program that features user documentation, a test suite, and a complete implementation with either a command-line or web-based interface, critique the quality of the program based on pre-defined criteria.
+- After using a text editor and a terminal window to design, implement, test, and use an integrated Python program that features user documentation, a test suite, and either a command-line or web-based interface, critique the quality of the program based on pre-defined criteria.